PierreBeucher/ansible.training.crafteo.io/tasks.md

 Run your playbook and, on success, ensure Apache has been installed.
 Apache service should be running and serving the default page:

 - Running `sudo systemctl status apache2` on the server should show the service status
-- Try accessing your server via web browser at it's address such as `http://your-name.training.crafteo.io`, the default Apache paghe should be shown
+- Try accessing your server via web browser at it's address such as `http://your-name.training.crafteo.io`, the default Apache page should be shown

 Try running the playbook a second time and see what happens.

 ## Manage file content

-Let's override the default `index.html` by instructing Ansible to manage `/var/www/html/index.html`, the default Apache2 file.
-We will copy the `index.html` file already existing in our repository on the target node such as:
+Let's override the default `index.html` of our Apache server by instructing Ansible to manage `/var/www/html/index.html`, the default Apache index file.

+Configure your Playbook to copy the `index.html` file already existing in our repository on the target node such as:

 - Local `index.html` file should be copied at `/var/www/html/index.html`
 - Set `index.html` permission to `0600`